 Hey all, My name is Ben E., a new Tutor on the WyzAnt network.
 I specialize in Animation, Drawing, and computer design.
 I hope to get to know some of you!
 Thanks!
 Ben

 I thought I'd write a bit about why I chose to sign up on WyzAnt.
 When I was attending Penn State, I became disillusioned with the art instruction available at universities.
 To me, it seemed that the curricula were heavy on theory (what is art, why do people make art, and a personal artistic voice) and unconscionably light on technique!
 Now, I don't want to short-sell my instructors in any sense.
 They did a fantastic job within the expectations of their field and the university, and they are my examples for how to effectively communicate artistic ideas.
 Wherever I looked in the mainstream art-education universe I saw a huge gap in the teaching; students never really learned how to observe nature and faithfully record their observations!
 Technique, as it pertains to drawing and painting the way I teach, can be defined as "the physical and mental skills with which an artist translates their understanding of the observed world into a work of art."
-I found that I had to... read more
+I found that... read more

 These days, students and parents are busier than ever, and I understand that tutoring may be just one item of many on the family calendar.
 Since my goal has been to make life easier for parents and students by offering you high quality private tutoring in the convenience of your own home unless you preferred the quietness of your tutor home instead.
 I am a dedicated Tutor who loves seeing students succeed in school, and who recognizes the importance of patience and creativity when helping students.
 I am able to give enthusiastic and enjoyable lessons and I have the ability to make any subject interesting.
 I have been tutoring since before I started college in 2005.
 I am a graduate from Jacksonville University, where I received a Master in Business Administration degree.
 I am looking forward to serving your needs as a tutor.
 I also understand that Math and Advanced Sciences are very challenging, and they present students with concepts that are totally foreign and at times... read more

 Carry a sketchbook and/or a pencil or "mark maker" like a sharpie everywhere.
 It can be small enough to fit in a pocket and still serve the purpose.
 When you sketch often... even doodling...you are training your eyes to see.
 Draw your hand, an old shoe, and fruit, dishes, vases and the trees you see.
 When you have more time to devote to sketching, carry a larger sketchbook 5x7 for sketching with markers, pencils or charcoal pencils.
 Take a thick piece of cardboard or plastic (foam board) and cut out a small rectangle shape, creating a small window to look through (squint your eyes) when you are sketching so you can see basic shapes, their colors, tonal values and placement much better.
 This is called the "Notan".
 Notan helps you figure out a better composition you can do on a larger paper later, perhaps adding a bit of color.
 Divide a page in your smaller sketchbook into 4 to 6 windows.
-Play with the placement of these shapes and negative spaces, never placing an object... read more
+Play with the placement of these shapes and negative spaces, never... read more